 - Kinome, to taste

+Prepare the [Salad greens].
 Cut the seri and mitsuba into 4-5 cm lengths.
-Likewise the watercress, arugula and salad spinach.
-Tear the tips into bite-size pieces.
-Combine with the mesclun and soak in ice or cold water.
+Cut the watercress, arugula and salad spinach into 4-5 cm lengths as well, and tear the tips into bite-size pieces.
+Combine with the mesclun and soak in ice water.

-When crisp, empty into a strainer and place in a salad spinner to drain thoroughly.
+When crisp, empty into a strainer and drain thoroughly using a salad spinner.

 Place in a plastic bag, fill it up with air and seal.
 Chill in the fridge until ready to serve.